What Is Delta 10 THC? Things You Need to Know

 What Is Delta 10 THC?

-We’ll start by explaining its structure.
+We’ll start by explaining its chemical structure.
 That way, you’ll have a better understanding of what really matters — its effects.

 Delta 9 has its double bond on the 9th carbon chain; delta 8’s is on the 8th carbon chain, and — you guessed it — delta 10’s is on the 10th.
 This just shows how similar they are.